%20Clone%20with%20Adalo.jpg)

 - Cross-platform publishing to web, iOS, and Android from a single build

-Published Adalo apps had >99% average uptime over the last year, helping your social app stay accessible.
+Published Adalo apps maintain 99%+ average uptime, and the platform processes 20 million+ daily data requests.
 Plus, you can start building for free and only upgrade when you're ready to publish.

-Adalo vs. Other No-Code App Builders: What You Need to Know
+Adalo vs. Other App Builders: What You Need to Know

 Adalo's Drag-and-Drop Interface vs. Bubble's Flexibility

-When comparing no-code app builders, Adalo stands out with a drag-and-drop editor, responsive design, and built-in preview tools for web and mobile.
+When comparing app builders, Adalo stands out with its drag-and-drop editor, responsive design, and built-in preview tools for web and mobile.
+While Bubble offers more customization for complex web applications, that flexibility often results in slower applications that suffer under increased load—frequently requiring hired experts to optimize.

-While Bubble excels at complex web applications, Adalo specializes in native mobile apps with simpler, more intuitive workflows ideal for social media features like feeds, profiles, and messaging.
+Adalo specializes in native mobile apps with simpler, more intuitive workflows ideal for social media features like feeds, profiles, and messaging.
+Bubble's mobile solution is a wrapper for their web app, which introduces potential challenges at scale and means one app version doesn't automatically update web, Android, and iOS apps deployed to their respective stores.

 Publishing to iOS and Android: Platform Comparison